UPstartDeveloper/herd-immunity/ReadMe.md

  - AWS S3 - file storage for uploading static files

 ## Open Source License
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.
+I welcome all open source efforts!

 ## More Resources
 1. Data for virus name, mortality rate, and reproductive rate can be found on [this Guardian article](https://www.theguardian.com/news/datablog/ng-interactive/2014/oct/15/visualised-how-ebola-compares-to-other-infectious-diseases).